-Admission before Graduation from High School.
+Admission Before Graduation from High School.
 Admission may be granted to high school seniors who submit a six-semester or seven-semester transcript that shows academic quality and rank in class in keeping with admission standards and who complete the steps in the undergraduate admission procedures.
-Admission is official when a verification of the high school graduation showing the final GPA, the rank in class, and the date of graduation has been received in the mail by Undergraduate Admissions directly from the high school.
+Admission is official when a verification of the high school graduation showing the final GPA and the date of graduation has been received in the mail by Undergraduate Admissions directly from the high school.
 In addition, students who are admitted with more than two deficiencies must submit, at least 45 days in advance of the semester, official records to verify the completion of competencies such that no more than two deficiencies remain.
-Students with more than two deficiencies who have not been admitted 45 days in advance of the semester may not be eligible for admission.
 An admission may be canceled if the final verification shows that the applicant has not met the university requirements for admission or that more than two deficiencies remain.